 CIO 100 leaders and open source

-UK government CTO Liam Maxwell and Rob Harding, CIO at Capital One both described open source as the technologies that are crucial to enabling transformation.
+In 2015 then UK government CTO Liam Maxwell and Rob Harding, CIO at Capital One both described open source as the technologies that are crucial to enabling transformation.

 Walmart makes OneOps open source